OlivierSohn/hamazed/BACKLOG.md

 # Backlog

-- when losing with 4 and 3, the red animation stops too soon
+- when losing with 4 and 3, the red animation stops too soon: up down and left occur at the same time

 - animate frame color while transitionning (red -> white -> red)